SERVICES & PRICES

 Manchester

 Each consulate has its own reading of marginal cases.
-Manchester tends to scrutinise naturalisation evidence in particular: where the Italian-born ancestor never naturalised in the UK, a Home Office search letter is generally accepted; where they did, a second source (such as the National Archives memorial copy) may be requested before the file is forwarded to the comune.
+Manchester tends to scrutinise naturalisation evidence in particular.
+Where the Italian-born ancestor never naturalised in the United Kingdom, a Home Office search letter is generally accepted.
+Where the ancestor did naturalise, a second source — such as a memorial copy from The National Archives — may be requested before the file is forwarded to the comune.

-This is the kind of consulate-by-consulate detail that determines whether a file is accepted on the day or held back for integrazione documentale.
+This is the kind of consulate-by-consulate detail that decides whether a file is accepted on the day or held back for integrazione documentale.

 Edinburgh